 Natural Blush – Give your cheeks a rosy tint and brighten up your complexion with this easy natural blush recipe.
 Cosmetics are so pricey these days now really is the time to start making your own.

-Foundation – This foundation from Robin at ThankYourBody.com contains all natural and non-toxic ingredients, it works fantastically (see a before and after foundation picture on the blog) and it’s really easy to make.
+Foundation – This foundation from Robin at ThankYourBody.com contains all natural and non-toxic ingredients, it works fantastically (see a before and after foundation picture on the blog), and is really easy to make.

 Lavender Bath Salts – Making these lavender bath salts couldn’t be simpler.
-You need just a few ingredients such as Epsom salts, sea salt, dried lavender buds and lavender essential oil and then you just have to follow the instructions.
+You need just a few ingredients such as Epsom salts, sea salt, dried lavender buds, and lavender essential oil.
+From there it’s just a matter of following the instructions.

-DIY Scented Plug-in Refill – This fantastic tutorial which reveals how to get rid of the horrible toxic liquid found in chemical laden store bought plug-ins and replace it with health giving, wonderfully fragrant, toxin free essential oils.
+DIY Scented Plug-in Refill – This great tutorial reveals how to get rid of the horrible toxic liquid found in chemical-laden store bought plug-ins and replace it with healthy and wonderfully fragrant, toxin-free essential oils.

-Homemade ‘Fake Febreeze’ – A bottle of Febreeze is currently selling on Amazon for a whopping $6.99, yet you can make a homemade version that’s just as effective (and natural) for only $0.15.
+Homemade “Fake Febreze” – A bottle of Febreze currently sells on Amazon for a whopping $6.99, yet you can make a homemade version that’s just as effective (and natural) for only $0.15.
 If you buy just one bottle per month, then that’s a monthly saving of $6.75 – and a yearly saving of $81!
 (We suggest you use a homemade natural fabric softener for this recipe.)

 Homemade Mod Podge – If you are a keen crafter and go through tonnes of Mod Podge then why not have a go at making some for yourself, you will be surprised at how much you will save.

-Un-paper Towels – Are you fed up of buying endless paper towels?
-If so, then this is the answer for you, these will act just like paper towels, but look pretty, and are totally re-usable, meaning you only have to purchase the materials once.
-Not forgetting them being economically friendly.
+Un-paper Towels – Are you fed up with buying endless paper towels?
+If so, then this is the answer for you.
+These will act just like paper towels, but look pretty and are totally re-usable, meaning you only have to purchase the materials once.
+Not to mention they are economically friendly.

-Homemade Natural Bleach Alternative – If you find bleach cleaners too strong and sometimes irritate your skin or eyes, then this alternative promises to clean just like bleach but without the harmful side affects.
+Homemade Natural Bleach Alternative – If you find bleach cleaners too strong and they sometimes irritate your skin or eyes, then this alternative promises to clean just like bleach but without the harmful side effects.

-World’s Best Homemade Laundry Detergent – It is all natural, it is much cheaper (you’ll be saving around $0.16 per load!), it cleans incredibly effectively, it works in all washer types and it’s also safe for septic tanks.
+World’s Best Homemade Laundry Detergent – It is all natural, much cheaper than store-bought (you’ll be saving around $0.16 per load!), cleans incredibly effectively, and works in all washer types.
+It’s also safe for septic tanks.

-Homemade Dishwasher Detergent Cubes– These are so simple to make, it simply requires mixing four simple ingredients together: washing soda, Epsom salt, Borax and lemon juice and then allowing to dry.
+Homemade Dishwasher Detergent Cubes– These are so simple to make, you just have to mix four ingredients together – washing soda, Epsom salt, Borax, and lemon juice – and then allow them to dry.
 The resulting cubes work wonders on your dishes!

-Homemade Natural Fabric Softener – Want to make your laundry smell amazing, stay fresh and soft, well this is the recipe for you.
-Most fabric softeners are really toxic and could be harmful to skin.
+Homemade Natural Fabric Softener – Want to make your laundry smell amazing, and stay fresh and soft?
+Well this is the recipe for you.
+Most fabric softeners are really toxic and could be harmful to your skin.

-Natural Disinfectant Spray – It contains just four ingredients: water, eucalyptus, lavender and tea tree essential oil (all of which can be bought here).
-The essential oils have antibacterial, antiviral, antifungal and antibiotic properties helping to clean and disinfect surfaces in your home without the chemicals, without the expense and with a wonderful aroma, too!
+Natural Disinfectant Spray – It contains just four ingredients: water, eucalyptus, lavender, and tea tree essential oil (all of which can be bought here).
+The essential oils have antibacterial, antiviral, anti fungal, and antibiotic properties, helping to clean and disinfect surfaces in your home without the chemicals and the expense.
+What’s more, they have a wonderful aroma!

 Non-Toxic Glass Cleaner – Here’s a great tutorial revealing how to make your own green, non-toxic, all-natural glass cleaner for just $0.45 per bottle!
-Best of all, this cleaner works better than any commercial cleaner you can buy in the stores – and you can feel happy that you are not putting yours – or your families – health at risk with toxic chemicals.
+Best of all, this cleaner works better than any commercial cleaner you can buy in the stores – and you can feel happy knowing that you are not putting your – or your family’s – health at risk with toxic chemicals.

 H/T: Natural Living Ideas